-Published by

-THE NORTH CAROLINA AGRICULTURAL EXTENSION SERVICE
+Published by THE NORTH CAROLINA AGRICULTURAL EXTENSION SERVICE

 North Carolina State University at Raleigh and the U. S. Department of Agriculture, Cooperating.
-State University Station, Raleigh, N. C., George Hyatt, Jr., Director.
-Distributed in furtherance of the Acts of Congress of May 8 and June 30, 1914.
+State University Station, Raleigh, N. C., George Hyatt, Jr., Director, Distributed in furtherance of the Acts of Congress of May 8 and June 30, 1914.
+The North Carolina Agricultural Extension Service offers its programs to all eligible persons regardless of race, color, or national origin, and is an equal opportunity employer.